 The major positive factor considered in determining estimates for the prospective resources is that all of the license areas in which Oryx Petroleum has an interest are located in established oil basins.
 The four elements of the petroleum system have all been documented to be present and the petroleum system has been confirmed by discovery of oil and gas fields immediately surrounding or even within the prospective portions of the license area.
 The key negative risk factor relevant to the estimates of prospective resources attributable to the AGC Central license area is distance to analogue wells.
-Negative risk factors relevant to the estimates of prospective resources attributable to the Hawler license area are the complexity of the fluid distribution and uncertainty related to imaging of the structures (e.g., the Banan West field).
+Negative risk factors relevant to the estimates of prospective resources attributable to the estimates of prospective resources attributable to the Hawler license area are the complexity of the fluid distribution, lack of adequate reservoir development in the case of resources attributable to Triassic reservoirs, and uncertainty related to imaging of the structures (e.g., the Banan West field).
 Additional risk factors include the quality of the hydrocarbon to be discovered.